JoshDoug/Notes/R/R-Lang.md

 ### Calculating Frequencies

-`prop.table(data.freq` - converts the data into proportions, this often produces results with lots of decimal places, this can be simplified with round!
+`prop.table(data.freq)` - converts the data into proportions, this often produces results with lots of decimal places, this can be simplified with round!
-`round(prop.table(site.freq), 2)` - this will round the result to 2 decimal places, how can you rounad to significant figures?
+`round(prop.table(site.freq), 2)` - this will round the result to 2 decimal places, how can you round to significant figures?

 ### Calculating Descriptives